SchwarzIT/community-stackit-go-client/README.md

 ### Token flow

+1. Create a serivce account in one of your STACKIT projects & make sure to assign permissions to it

-1. Set the following environment variables:
+2. Set the following environment variables:

     ```bash
     export STACKIT_SERVICE_ACCOUNT_EMAIL=email